Contents

 Things to remember

-- It is important to make a log of the information received on the child’s safeguarding file, as this helps to build the picture of what life looks like for the child.
+- It is important to make a log of the information received on the child’s safeguarding file, as this helps to build the picture of what life looks like for the child

-- Schools should record a summary of the key information and include any log numbers or crime numbers to enable this information to be identified in the future.
+- Schools should record a summary of the key information and include any log numbers or crime numbers to enable this information to be identified in the future

-- This information should only be shared with key staff as and when appropriate.
+- This information should only be shared with key staff as and when appropriate

-- This summary of information can be shared alongside the child’s safeguarding chronology if and when a child moves education provision.
+- This summary of information can be shared alongside the child’s safeguarding chronology if and when a child moves education provision

-- If the child is accessing alternative education, it is the schools responsibility to share this information if appropriate.
+- If the child is accessing alternative education, it is the schools responsibility to share this information if appropriate

 - Police information should not be shared as part of data request unless consent has been granted by the police.
-Please contact your data protection officer (DPO) for guidance and support.
+Please contact your data protection officer (DPO) for guidance and support

 Further information

-Operation Encompass – includes online training.
+Operation Encompass – includes links to online training.

 Devon and Cornwall Police